How I Got Rid of Eczema (After All the Miracle Treatments Failed)

-I won’t ever forget what happened next.
+I will never forget what happened next.

 By the time I stepped out of the hospital, my emotions had reached a breaking point.
 For months and months, I had tried to control as much of the situation as I could, which was wasted effort considering most of it was outside my control anyways.

 It was intuitive, in the same way that if someone puts a piping hot object in your hand, you don’t need to be told how to let it go—you just do.

 I finally accepted that there was no magic, miracle cure and that I might struggle with this for the rest of my life.
 I surrendered to that possibility.

 It’s not as if I had any more strength to do so, and I was constantly drained from trying to fix the situation.
 Why not just accept it, handle it to the best of my abilities, and let go of everything else I couldn’t control?

 My patience was rewarded soon after, when I received a call saying I had been accepted into the short-term cognitive behavioural therapy (CBT) program at Mount Sinai Hospital (for which I had been on the waitlist for some time).

 I scheduled my appointment with the hospital dermatology department.
 The doctor who saw me was shocked at how bad my skin had gotten, but he was optimistic in being able to treat me.

 To help with the skin infection that had set in, I was prescribed antibiotics, two different types of anti-itch pills, special bath oil, and two large tubs of steroid creams each for different areas of the body.

 Without the second component of my treatment, the therapy, these pills and creams would have just been another temporary solution.
 In the CBT program, I discovered the emotional patterns that made my eczema so much worse.

 I also began to recognize my negative thought patterns, so I could learn to choose thoughts that are more beneficial to me and help transform my mindset into a more positive one.

 Between the therapy, the medicinal help, and the ongoing pursuit of healthy habits, the healing that followed over the next few months was nothing short of remarkable.

 I still get small patches of eczema sometimes, but only when my body is trying to communicate with me that perhaps I need to release some negative emotions, or watch my thoughts more closely, or even just reduce my coffee intake.

 This experience truly helped me understand that, while it is true that I have no control over a great deal of what happens to me, I always have a choice in how I react.

 When I practiced acceptance instead, it was like floating down a river, and suddenly life began to work with me rather than against me.
-Or, is it simply that I had been working against myself all along?